WolfMMD/geek957.github.io/README.md

----
-abstract: "
+#Medical Text Simplification

+##Abstract
 Medical texts can be difficult to understand for laymen, due to a frequent occurrence of specialised medical terms.
 Replacing these difficult terms with easier synonyms can, however, lead to improved readability.
 In this report, we made a case study over two types of approaches namely rule based methods, neural sequence to sequence methods.
 The performance is evaluated by various metrics and observed that neural sequence to sequence methods are better than rule based methods.
-All the experiments were done on normal wikipedia and simple wikipedia dataset. "
+All the experiments were done on normal wikipedia and simple wikipedia dataset.

-title: "Medical Text Simplification"
----

-Introduction
+##Introduction

 Our health, and the health of our family and friends, is something that concerns us all.
 To be able to understand texts from the medical domain,